 On Jan.
-20th, 2019, a blue moon and a total lunar eclipse will occur in tandem.
-The result of these celestial events colliding is an extra full moon in the month, nicknamed the blood moon for its often deep red coloring.
-But what exactly is a blood moon?
-Does it signal apocalyptic events for the poor humans here on earth?
-Should people take care venturing out at night in a world lit crimson by the bleeding moon above?
-Or is it all just science wrapped up in human superstition?
+31st, 2018, a blue moon and a total lunar eclipse occured in tandem.
+The result of these celestial events colliding was a fairly rare occurance: an extra full moon in the month coinciding with a lunar ecplise, which as been nicknamed the blood moon for its often deep red coloring.
+The eclipse two years ago, visible over North America, was the first total eclipse of a blue moon in the region in 150 years, according to EarthSky.org.
+Blue moons and blood moons each have their own unique influences in culture, especially blood moons.
+But what are they?
+Are blue moons really that rare?
+Does a blood moon signal apocalyptic events for the poor humans here on earth and should people take care venturing out at night in a world lit crimson by the bleeding moon above?
+What are some popular blood moon superstitions?
 Let’s find out.

-Understanding the blood moon means getting a handle on basic moon movement relative to the Earth and sun.
+Understanding what made the 2018 event so unique requires getting a handle on basic moon movement relative to the Earth and sun.
 First up?
 Blue moons.
 As noted by Space, a blue moon is “the appearance of an additional full moon within a given period.”
-Historically, the blue moon referred to the rather infrequent occurance of a third full moon in a season with four full moons, but the modern definition refers to a second full moon in one calendar month, said Space.
+Historically, the blue moon referred to the rather infrequent occurrence of a third full moon in a season with four full moons, but the modern definition refers to a second full moon in one calendar month, said Space.
 This helps explain the phrase “once in a blue moon” to mean a rare occurrence.

 - The Blood Moon Prophecy — In 2014, Live Science reports that several evangelical Christian ministers forwarded the idea of a “blood moon prophecy,” predicting that the 2014-2015 tetrad would incite a “world-shaking” event.
 It didn’t pan out.